-PURPOSE OF THE ORGANIZATION
+PURPOSE OF THE SOCIETY

-Millwood's Christian School Society (the "Society") is a not-for-profit organization incorporated provincially under the Societies Act of Alberta.
+Millwoods Christian School Society (the "Society") is a not-for-profit organization incorporated provincially under the Societies Act of Alberta.
 As a registered charity, the Society is exempt from the payment of income tax under Section 149(1) of the Income Tax Act.